SOWING AND REAPING

 But now having been set free from sin, and having become slaves of God, you have your fruit to holiness, and the end [result is], everlasting life.
 (Romans 6:22)

 Slavery to Christ results in holiness of personality and behavior.
 Holiness of personality and behavior results in eternal life.
 The believer who continues in the lusts of the flesh will be paid with eternal death.

-For I say, through the grace given unto me, to every man that is among you, not to think of himself more highly than he ought to think; but to think soberly, according as God hath dealt to every man the measure faith.
+For I say, through the grace given to me, to everyone who is among you, not to think of himself more highly than he ought to think, but to think soberly, as God has dealt to each one a measure of faith.
 (Romans 12:3)